pondichys/arch-setup/README.md

-CAUTION : this is a WIP and the instructions are not working currently rEFInd is not able to find the linux kernels as of now

-# Install Arch Linux with BTRFS, snapper, REFIND and disk encryption on UEFI machine
+# Install Arch Linux with EXT4, disk encryption, UKI and secure boot on UEFI machine

 ## Context
-This procedure does not allow a full disk encryption as rEFInd boot manager does not support encrypted /boot partitions like grub does.

-To enhance the security of the installation, I enable secure boot
+This documentation describes a simple and secure Arch Linux installation.

+Simple because I use a basic partitioning layout and the good old EXT4 file system.
+Secure because I encrypt everything except the EFI partition (still unsupported at this time).
+To protect from EFI partition manipulation I decided to enable secure boot.

+### A note on secure boot
+At the time of writing this documentation, you must disable secure boot to be able to install Arch Linux.
+Its configuration MUST happen afterwards.

 ## Download latest arch linux iso
 Download it from https://archlinux.org/download

 ## Prepare USB installation media